Pris527/Global-Logistics-and-Sales-Performance/README.md

 In my role as a **Logistics & Customer Experience Analyst**, I supported global shipment performance: tracking on-time delivery, late orders, escalations and customer impact across multiple regions.

-Inspired by that work, this project simulates a global logistics environment using a structured dataset and full analytics pipeline.
+Inspired by that work, this project analyses a structured logistics dataset designed to mirror real global shipping performance.
 The objective is to demonstrate how **delivery, cost and customer value** can be integrated into a single performance view leaders can act on.

 Common challenges from real operations informed the design: